encode/httpx/docs/index.md

 For more advanced topics, see the [Parallel Requests](parallel.md) or [Async Client](async.md) documentation.

 The [Developer Interface](api.md) provides a comprehensive API reference.

+## Dependencies

+The HTTP3 project relies on these excellent libraries:

+* `h2` - HTTP/2 support.
+* `h11` - HTTP/1.1 support.
+* `certifi` - SSL certificates.
+* `chardet` - Fallback auto-detection for response encoding.
+* `idna` - Internationalized domain name support.
+* `rfc3986` - URL parsing & normalization.
+* `brotlipy` - Decoding for "brotli" compressed responses. *(Optional)*

+A huge amount of credit is due to `requests` for the API layout that much of this work follows, as well as to `urllib3` for plenty of design inspiration around the lower level networking details.